Bad-Sam/cpu_specs/README.md

   }
   else
   {
-    // Required CPU unavailable.
-Present an error message explaining why the program can't be run
+    // Required CPU featyres unavailable.
+Present an error message explaining why the program can't
-    // and exit
+    // be run and exit early
   }

   ExitPoocess(0);